In this article

 What is an Assistive Technology Assessment?

-Autism SA Speech Pathologists and Occupational Therapists provide Assistive Technology (AT) Assessments and advice for individuals on the autism spectrum of all ages.
+Autism SA Speech Pathologists and Occupational Therapists can provide Assistive Technology (AT) Assessments and advice for individuals on the autism spectrum of all ages.

-Low Risk assistive technology products can generally be used with only limited need for advice or set up support from assistive technology advisors to use them safely.
+Low risk assistive technology products can generally be used with only limited need for advice or set up support from assistive technology advisors to use them safely.

 Assistive technology is any device or system that allows individuals to perform tasks they would otherwise be unable to do, or increases the ease and safety with which tasks can be performed.